B.C. Government Reports

 The Criminal Code of Canada (sections 25.1 to 25.4 ) provides a limited justification for otherwise illegal acts and omissions committed by law enforcement officers (and those acting under their direction) while investigating an offence under federal law, enforcing a federal law, or investigating criminal activity.

-The Solicitor General is required to make public an annual report on the use of specific portions of the Criminal Code's law enforcement justification provisions by municipal police departments and agencies that operate in British Columbia.
+The Attorney General and Minister of Justice is required to make public an annual report on the use of specific portions of the Criminal Code's law enforcement justification provisions by municipal police departments and agencies that operate in British Columbia.